 For a brief video of what home grow looks like in the home, please click here

 “This opens the door to the same kind of explosive growth that the craft beer industry experienced in recent years,” Ryan said.
-“There is untapped potential here – in the home – to foster innovation, and improvements in quality, for example, that will further lift the state’s overall economy, create even more employment opportunities and establish Washington as a premier manufacturer of quality cannabis product.”
+“There is untapped potential here – in the home – to foster innovation, and improvements in quality, for example, that will further lift the state’s overall economy, create even more employment opportunities, and establish Washington as a premier manufacturer of quality cannabis product.”

-Moreover, the study finds home growers likely do not pose a threat in terms of lost revenues to the existing retail market, rather, the study suggests that an innovative home grower community “compliments the existing retail market.
+Moreover, the study finds home growers likely do not pose a threat in terms of lost revenues to the existing retail market, rather, the study suggests that an innovative home grower community complements the existing retail market.

 For additional information, please contact:

 Media Requests: email@example.com